Debt consolidation loans: What they are and how they work

 Another way to consolidate debt is through a debt management plan.
 In general, a lump-sum payment is made each month to an organization, which then distributes it among creditors.

 But it’s important to be careful about the type of organization you reach out to for help.
-Nonprofit credit counseling agencies can offer support.
-But so can less-reputable debt settlement companies.
+According to the CFPB, most credit counseling companies are nonprofit organizations.
+And they can offer legitimate support.
+Credit counselors can do things like give advice, help with budgeting and organize debt management plans.

 Debt consolidation loan FAQ